astrivant/polyad/docs/deployment/operator.md

 confirms removal.
 Removed nodes disappear from topology while their resources remain in cleanup counts.
 Lifecycle counters overlap: a completed Job may also be ready.
 Active nodes are admitted resources without terminal state or deletion;
-they are not a count of running Pods.
+the count covers graph resources.
 Pending means no observed resource and includes dependency, gate and capacity waits.
 Slot reservations follow the scheduler's observed non-completed nodes, including failed or terminating ones.